Charanjit Singh Channi: Early life and education

 Channi was born in the village of Makrauna Kalan, Punjab.
 He studied law at Panjab University and has an MBA from PTU Jalandhar.
-He belongs to the Ramdasia Sikh community.
-He is currently pursuing PhD from Panjab University Chandigarh in topic related to Indian National Congress with Professor Emanual Nahar as his guide.
+He was awarded PhD in the 70th convocation of Panjab University (PU) by Vice Chancellor Renu Vig in political science in topic related to the Indian National Congress with Professor Emanual Nahar as his guide.
+Now he is a PhD Holder in Political Science.
+He belongs to the Dalit Sikh Community.